 Solskjaer breaks Busby record, United closes in on 4th place

+The tone from Sarri was in marked contrast to Solskjaer after the Norwegian racked up a sixth successive league win at the start of his United reign thanks to Paul Pogba’s penalty and Marcus Rashford’s strike securing a 2-1 win over Brighton.

+“The players have to be proud of the form and the momentum they are building,” Solskjaer said.
-LONDON (AP) — On a day of commemorations for Matt Busby, Ole Gunnar Solskjaer surpassed the start of the late, great Manchester United manager.

-With a 2-1 victory over Brighton on Saturday, Solskjaer racked up a sixth successive Premier League win since replacing the fired Jose Mourinho.
-Busby, who died 25 years ago this week, only managed five in a row when he started out at United in 1945.
+On a day of commemorations to mark 25 years since the death of Matt Busby, Solskjaer surpassed the start of the managerial great who only managed five wins in a row when he set out at United in 1945.

-Although United remains in sixth spot — just like a month ago when Solskjaer was hired — it is now only three points behind fourth-placed Chelsea.
-Paul Pogba and Marcus Rashford secured the latest victory with first-half goals.
+“Maybe in 10, 15, 20 years’ time I’ll look back on things like this,” he said.
+“I don’t care whatsoever about records at all.
+I’ve never ever bothered about these things.
+But of course to be part of a team that’s winning so much, that feels great.”

+United remains sixth, just as it was when Solskjaer was hired to replace Jose Mourinho a month ago, but now Champions League qualification is back on the cards.
+The race for fourth position is looking wide open, with fourth-placed Chelsea only three points ahead of Arsenal and United.

 United is still waiting for its first title since Alex Ferguson retired in 2013.
 Liverpool has been waiting since 1990 but is now well placed to dethrone Manchester City as champion.